tklee1975/SimpleTDD-ccx3-demo/doc/MakeFirework/MakeFirework.md

 Expect output: the particle files (particle.list and particle.png) are ready to use.

-Step 2: Create a custom view in CocosStudio
+Setup #2: Create a custom view in CocosStudio
 -------------------------------
 The second step is making a view contain several "firework" particle that we need in the next step.
 You can use the firework particle made in step1 or from somewhere else;